Annapurna Circuit Trek Vs Everest Base Camp TrekApril 13, 2018 No Responses Mosaic Adventure

-The major attractions of the trek are the picturesque Manang and Mustang valley, the Kali Gandaki, world’s deepest gorge, and close up views of the Himalayas.
+The major attractions of the trek are the picturesque Manang and Mustang valley, Kali Gandaki river, world’s deepest gorge, and close up views of the Himalayas.

 The major peaks like Mt.
 Annapurna, Mt.
 Dhaulagiri, and Mt.
-Machapuchare are discovered during the Annapurna Circuit trek.
+Machapuchare are closely visible during the Annapurna Circuit trek.

 The circuit trials take you through rice paddy valleys, roaring rivers, and different Tibetan and Buddhist villages.
 This trek offers wonderful opportunities to intact with different ethnic groups including Brahmin, Magar, and Gurung.

 Annapurna Circuit trek is not trekking in the wilderness, as the trail is full of tea houses and lodges.
 So, you don’t need to carry camping gear and food during the whole journey.
 It lasts anywhere between 16 to 21 days.

 Overview of Everest Base Camp trek in Nepal

 Trekking to Everest Base Camp has been on top of adventure list for many trekkers.
 Everest Base Camp Tour offer to stand face to face with Mt.
 Everest, the highest mountain in the world.

 During EBC trek journey, trekking route pass via some old and traditional villages like Namche Bazaar, Tengboche, Dingboche, and Lobuche.
 Passing via these picturesque villages the trek ends at Kala Patthar the best viewpoint.
 From the top of the rock, you’ll get a close-up view of Everest and other surrounding peaks.